- Nina Bernstein, The Lost Children of Wilder: The Epic Struggle to Change Foster Care (Pantheon: 2001).

 - What can needless removal and foster care do to a young child in just six months?
 A searing story from Texas lets you literally see for yourself.

 - We’ve all read “horror stories” about child maltreatment.
-But Detroit’s alternative weekly Metro Times documents how the real horror is what typical agencies do in typical cases.
+But in a story by the reporter who would go on to expose the Flint water crisis, Detroit’s alternative weekly Metro Times documents how the real horror is what typical agencies do in typical cases.

 - After a child died in foster care in Springfield, Missouri, the Springfield News-Leader began looking for solutions.
 The newspaper produced an extensive package of news stories and commentary about the successful transformation of child welfare in Alabama.
 Stories include: Work to keep families together, Alabama workers: To get it right, work from ground up, and Panel of everyday people looks for trends, keeps watch on work.
-The entire series, including portions that may not be on the News-Leader website, is available from NCCPR.
+The entire series is available from NCCPR.

 - The New York Times also examined the Alabama reforms in this excellent story.